-WASHINGTON - A paleontology expert who led a major excavation for ice age fossils of mammoths and mastodons in Colorado is being named the next director of the Smithsonian's National Museum of Natural History in Washington.
+WASHINGTON (AP) - A paleontologist who undertook a major excavation of ice age fossils of mammoths and mastodons in Colorado was named the next director of the Smithsonian's National Museum of Natural History on Thursday.

-The Smithsonian named Kirk Johnson, chief curator and vice president of research at the Denver Museum of Nature & Science, to the post Thursday.
-He takes over one of the nation's most visited museums in late October.
+Kirk Johnson, currently chief curator and vice president of research at the Denver Museum of Nature & Science, will take command of one of the nation's most visited museums in late October.

-Johnson joined the Denver museum in 1991.
-It draws about 1.4 million visitors a year.
-In 2010 and 2011, Johnson led an excavation near Snowmass Village, Colo., that uncovered thousands of bones of prehistoric life.
+Johnson, 51, joined the Denver museum in 1991.
+It draws about 1.4 million visitors a year, mostly from the Denver area.
+In 2010 and 2011, Johnson led an excavation near Snowmass Village, Colo., that unearthed more than 5,400 of bones of mammoths, mastodons and other ice age animals in a construction zone for a new reservoir.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)